The Best Password Managers for Android

 Over 40 percent of Americans (approximately 138 million people) are walking around with an Android mobile device in their pocket.1 We’d guess a lot of these people store their login credentials in the built-in Google Password Manager.
 It’s a convenient option if you are a Google loyalist.
 But you might encounter a few issues if you switch to an iOS device or jump into a Firefox browser.

 Spending a few dollars a month on a premium password manager means you’ll gain cross-platform support and extra password security tools like dark web monitoring and weak or reused password detection.
 With that in mind, we tested nine premium Android password managers.
-Dashlane and 1Password impressed us, but NordPass stood out the most with its future-proof encryption algorithm and affordable price tag.
+NordPass, Aura, Dashlane, and 1Password impressed us, but Total Password was the easiest to sign up with due to its single-tier pricing structure and included extra security features we didn’t know we needed.

-If you keep reading, we’ll share why we believe these three password managers are better than Google Password Manager.
+If you keep reading, we’ll share why we believe these five password managers are better than Google Password Manager.

 >> Check Out: The Best Password Managers of 2024